Healthcare Fraud Laws, Statutes & Penalties

 WHAT IS HEALTHCARE FRAUD?

 Healthcare fraud is a crime that involves filing incorrect health care claims in order to turn a profit.
-Within this broad industry, healthcare fraud can come in several forms.
-Some common forms of healthcare fraud are:
+Within this broad industry, healthcare fraud can come in several forms, including:

 - Upcoding and unbundling